Requirements for ADA Signs

 Symbols & Pictograms

 There are some signs that are required to display a symbol of pictogram.
 Symbols can be required as visual or tactile and braille signage depending on the location and use.
 For instance, the International Symbol of Accessibility (ISA) is required to be displayed on accessible parking signage (Visual).
 Pictograms displayed on restroom signs are often displayed on the (Tactile and Braille Signs).
 Symbols are important features that must be displayed only at specific locations.
-Unless you are familiar with the federal, state and local codes and regulations, it is best to consult with a professional that understands all of the nuances of accessible signage.
+Unless you are familiar with the federal, state and local codes and regulations, it is best to consult with a Certified Access Specialist (CASp) that understands all of the nuances of accessible signage.

 Accessible Signage Professionals